samaronybarros/data-structures/README.md

 ###### Description

-Insert an element to the Sorted List.
+Inserts an element to the Sorted List.

 ##### removeFromLast